jackyzha0/quartz/content/notes/cv2.md

 The first language I learnt when I started programming was C# in year 9.
 I started by making simple text-based games in the terminal, but soon grew bored and started to experiment with Unity.
 I stated simple with some 2d games, eventually working up to a 3D top down shooter with procedurally generated maps, which I later transformed into a basic single-player first-person shooter game.

 I often stay up far too late fixating on a stubborn bug or a difficult feature.
 But the satisfaction I get when I finally solve it, quite often warrants a little dance.
-These moments are why I enjoy coding so much.
+These moments are why I enjoy computer science so much.

 <hr>

 # Skill Summary
 ## Problem Solving
-I love solving problems.
+Ever since I was a kid, solving problems has been one of my favourite things.
+I

+From perfecting the nuances various lego machines to transforming a GoPro to a motion detector camera and creating an app to track my snowboarding progress I Iove solving problems.
 Tell me yours!

 ## Independent Learning
 - react native + javascript